opdsbanasya/NamasteNodeJS/Episode 7/README.md

 })
 ```

-- Whenever you run this code it exwcites in following order:
+- Whenever you run this code it executes in following order:
     - There you got first access to file system and https request, these are core modules of node.js.
     - Now JS engine comes to next and there is a read file operation, so it offloads this operation to libuv, now to JS engine is free to execute next line and libuv does the read file operation and will notify JS engine once it is done.
     - There is a setTimeout function, so JS engine will offload this operation to libuv and will notify JS engine once it is done.